 Resolving issues with team memberships and view rights

-If you have teams where some individuals are unable to see their work in reports, make sure your teams are set up correctly.
+If you have individuals on your team who can't see their work in reports, make sure the team is set up correctly.

 Ticket-based reports are primarily team reports, so you need to make sure all team members have their work accounted for.